Bobby Dalbec Preview, Player Props: Red Sox vs. Orioles

 Bobby Dalbec At The Plate

-- Dalbec has two doubles, a home run and four walks while hitting .238.
+- Dalbec is batting .222 with two doubles, a home run and four walks.

-- This season, Dalbec has posted at least one hit in eight of 16 games (50.0%), and had multiple hits twice.
+- Dalbec has gotten a hit in eight of 17 games this season (47.1%), with multiple hits twice.

+- He has homered in one of 17 games, and in 2% of his plate appearances.

 - Dalbec has an RBI in one game this year.